 One study involved a 5-year-old boy with cerebral palsy.
 The boy was also suffering from chronic ear problems, blindness, and seizures.
 He was confined to a wheelchair as a result of his condition.
-The patient went to an upper cervical chiropractor, and a misalignment was discovered.
+The patient went to an upper cervical chiropractor, where they discovered a misalignment.
 What were the results?

 After just two adjustments, the boy’s constant vocal drone became an occasional moan.
 He was able to clap his hands for the first time.
 Also, the number of seizures he experienced was 1/6 of what they had been.
 He said dada for the first time after week three of care.
 By the end of week four, the vocal drone was completely gone, muscle spasms and writhing movements had ceased, he could move his neck normally, he could sit up on his own, and he stood on his own for the first time for over one minute.

 Another study involved two children and five adults with cerebral palsy.
 They too received benefits from upper cervical chiropractic care.
 As a result, it just makes sense for anyone suffering from cerebral palsy to see an upper cervical chiropractor.
 An examination with diagnostic imaging can reveal if an upper cervical misalignment exists.
-If it does, gentle adjustments may be able to help the patient to regain some motor function as noted in the studies above.
+If it does, gentle adjustments can help the patient to regain motor function as noted in the studies above.

 To learn more, contact an upper cervical practice in your area to schedule a no-obligation consultation.
-The consult will help you to learn if this may be a viable alternative therapy for you or your loved one.
+This may be a viable alternative therapy for you or your loved one.